fahimrayhan/fahimrayhan.github.io/_pages/research.md

 ## <font > Journals </font>
-**Comprehensive dataset of annotated rice panicle image from Bangladesh**
+<h2>Comprehensive dataset of annotated rice panicle image from Bangladesh</h2>

-**Description:** Mohammad Rifat Ahmmad Rashid, Md Shafayat Hossain, <b>MD Fahim </b>, Md Shajibul Islam, Rizvee Hassan Prito, Md Shahadat Anik Sheikh, Md Sawkat Ali, Mahamudul Hasan, Maheen Islam
+**Authors:** Mohammad Rifat Ahmmad Rashid, Md Shafayat Hossain, <b>MD Fahim </b>, Md Shajibul Islam, Rizvee Hassan Prito, Md Shahadat Anik Sheikh, Md Sawkat Ali, Mahamudul Hasan, Maheen Islam

 **Description:** Bangladesh's economy is primarily driven by the agriculture sector.
 Rice is one of the staple food of Bangladesh.
 The count of panicles per unit area serves as a widely used indicator for estimating rice yield, facilitating breeding efforts, and conducting phenotypic analysis.
 By calculating the number of panicles within a given area, researchers and farmers can assess crop density, plant health, and prospective production.
 The conventional method of estimating rice yields in Bangladesh is time-consuming, inaccurate, and inefficient.
 To address the challenge of detecting rice panicles, this article provides a comprehensive dataset of annotated rice panicle images from Bangladesh.
 Data collection was done by a drone equipped with a 4 K resolution camera, and it took place on April 25, 2023, in Bonkhoria Gazipur, Bangladesh.
 During the day, the drone captured the rice field from various heights and perspectives …

 **Journal:** Data in Brief
 **Publisher:** Elsevier
 **Publication date:** 2023/12/1